gechandesu/baka/README.md

 # baka

-Simple and flexible file and database backup software written in Bash.
+Simple and flexible full backup software written in Bash.

 More info in manuals: